 The company was using a low quantity of emails that had very high information and link density.
 As a result, our major fix was to increase output and spread the links across multiple emails.
 Previously, they would have had a single email with 10 links, but now they would try to portion out the links by engaging users with multiple emails.

 This new strategy had multiple advantages.
-From the email receiver’s perspective, the messages would be short and concise, with few digressions to external links.
+From the email receiver’s perspective, the messages would be concise, with few digressions to external links.
 The information within them is also more contained, allowing for fewer data points.
 This boosts the effectiveness of the emails and encourages consumers to retain more information than they would with an overly dense message.

 Similarly, this approach also allowed for better targeting and segmentation of consumers.
 A lot of data gets lost within those bigger emails, meaning their effectiveness is lost to certain consumers.
 However, with these smaller emails, there would be a better focus, allowing users to easily navigate and find what they like.

 Another advantage was that it would make the company’s online operations more active.
 The increase in emails would keep the readers engaged with the company more often.
 The operational theory was reliant on a constant stream of smaller emails.
 Then came the time to see if the numbers lived up to our projections.

 Over the first two months of applying this new email strategy, the results were looking very positive.
 As mentioned earlier, email became a crucial resource very quickly, as people were more likely to click on emails with a better focus on a fewer number of topics or events.

 Tracking proved that the open rate for the emails was above 60%, and the click rate was around 55% and above.
 The average email campaign opening and CTR rates for similar campaigns within the industry were estimated to be around 18% worldwide.
 Needless to say, the campaigns were a massive success as we were well above the industry standard.
 These results illustrated that email campaigns could bring in a lot of engagement and potential leads, while also keeping their community informed and engaged.